juergenweb/FrontendForms/README.md

 ## Measure 5: CAPTCHA
 This module offers various types of a CAPTCHA, that can be used.
 BTW: CAPTCHA should be used only if the other traps failed, and you get a lot of SPAM over your forms.
 Most users do not like CAPTCHA, but it is up to you whether to use them or not.
 You can make all CAPTCHA settings inside the module configuration.
-The only thing you can do manually is to disable the CAPTCHA on per form base by using the [disableCaptcha()]()
+The only thing you can do manually is to disable the CAPTCHA on per form base by using the [disableCaptcha()](#disablecaptcha) method.

 At the moment, following CAPTCHA types will be provided:

 ### Image CAPTCHA